monikastrah/431-2020/projects/projectB/projectB.md

 Project B
 ================

-Details on Project B will appear here in time for you to complete the necessary work.
+Details on Project B will appear on November 5.
+A link to the instructions will be placed here.

 I am not certain yet about many issues regarding Project B, but I do know something about what makes an acceptable data set for this Project.